The V8-powered Toyota Celica

 While a Toyota 7M-GTE (Supra) engine is still building boost in the turbo, all my power will be there.
 If I want to go higher I can get a set of H beam connecting rods and a high rise dual 4 barrel carb intake and some Nitro-methane fuel (VP Racing Fuels) and I will produce close to 700 bhp and an equal amount of tourqe.
 Add a Weiland two stage supercharger, 50psi boost and I can easily get it up in the thousands still without waiting on a turbocharger to build boost.
 7M-GTE has no power compared to that.

 There are so many aftermarket mods that it can be affordable.
 Not to mention the mods manufactured by Mopar (Chrysler) for the Cuda, Dart, Demons, and Chargers.
 A six pak would be nice - three two-barrel carburetors tuned in sync will light the tires up.

 The car is almost running: I have the Edelbrock intake, carburetor, 1 inch open spacer, chrome valve covers, Hurst shifter, and dual electric fans off a Buick.

-Ramon Hunter took on a similar job which we hope to chronicle soon - the 318 V8 in a 1985 Toyota pickup.
+Ramon Hunter took on a similar job — the 318 V8 in a 1985 Toyota pickup.
 You can see it here, and hopefully soon you can read it here too!